-- General Food Assistance: WFP has assisted 11.4 million beneficiaries with unconditional resource transfers in 2021, including 5.0 million in October. - School feeding: In 2021, WFP has so far reached 230,184 school children through its school feeding programme and plans to scale up to reach 1 million children from 2022.
-On 1 November, WFP resumed cash-based transfers under its Mazar Area Office to tens of thousands of adolescent girl students, which had been on hold for several months. - Nutrition: In 2021, WFP has so far assisted 436,765 pregnant and lactating women and 895,200 children under five with malnutrition prevention and treatment activities.
+- General Food Assistance: WFP has assisted 12.1 million beneficiaries with unconditional resource transfers in 2021, including 5.0 million in October. - School feeding: In 2021, WFP has so far reached 230,184 primary and secondary school children through its school feeding programme and plans to scale up to reach 1 million from 2022.
+Since 1 November, WFP has resumed cash-based transfers under its Mazar Area Office to tens of thousands of adolescent girl students, which had been on hold for several months. - Nutrition: In 2021, WFP has assisted 457,282 pregnant and lactating women and 947,735 children under five with malnutrition prevention and treatment activities.
 WFP is treating moderate acute malnutrition by integrating with mobile health and nutrition teams in the most remote locations of the country.
-WFP and UNICEF are adding 100 new mobile health and nutrition teams to extend reach and continuity of services, bringing the total to over 200. - Internally Displaced Persons: In 2021, WFP has assisted 601,034 internally displaced persons (IDP).
-In October, WFP assisted 73,472 people newly displaced by conflict. - COVID-19: WFP has reached more than 900,000 people affected by the socio-economic impact of the pandemic in 2021. - Asset creation and livelihoods: WFP's food assistance for assets and vocational skills training (VST) activities continue across the country; in 2021, WFP has reached 235,739 beneficiaries.
+WFP is scaling up its support to reach hundreds of thousands more beneficiaries in the coming months. - Internally Displaced Persons: In 2021, WFP has assisted 607,285 internally displaced persons (IDP).
+In October, WFP assisted 73,472 people newly displaced by conflict. - COVID-19: WFP has reached more than 900,000 people affected by the socio-economic impact of the pandemic in 2021. - Asset creation and livelihoods: WFP's food assistance for assets and vocational skills training (VST) activities continue across the country; in 2021, WFP has reached 239,918 beneficiaries, and will also be scaling up its planned reach in 2022.